 About the photographers

 Bronwen has been photographing thoroughbreds professionally in Australia since 1995.
-She is widely regarded as the industry leader and has a reputation for consistently setting the benchmark for racetrack and stud farm imagery over the course of her career.
-Her shooting style continues to be watched by other photographers, some of whom attempt unsuccessfully to replicate her style, however her quality, consistency, experience and originality remain unsurpassed.
+With an artistic eye that cannot be replicated she is widely regarded as the industry leader in her field and has a reputation for consistently setting the benchmark for the creation of spectacular racetrack and stud farm imagery.
+Her shooting style and methods are continually watched by other photographers, many of whom have attempted unsuccessfully to replicate her style.
+Despite this Bronwen's quality, consistency, experience and originality remain unsurpassed.
 Quite simply she is the best at what she does.

 In the Spring of 2010 Bronwen's work became closely linked with the now retired unbeaten world champion Black Caviar.
 Her library contains the most intimate and extensive set of images taken by any photographer or photographic agency of the horse the world affectionately knew as "Nelly".
 However to Bronwen the mare will always be called "The Famous Pony".
 Her work was heavily featured by Gerard Whateley in his highly successful book "Black Caviar - the Authorised Story".
 His "Illustrated Edition" of the book has a large number of her pieces and all editions featured Bronwen's famous images of the covers.
 During production Bronwen worked closely with Gerard and the team from HarperCollins/ABC Books and the book continues to enjoy tremendous success.